 - It can be hard to troubleshoot individual device issues.

-- Not great for large networks.
+- Bus topology is not great for large networks.

 - Terminators are required for both ends of the main cable.